 - Use a spoon or piping bag to drizzle melted chocolate over half of the macaron shells.
 Top with crushed candy canes.

 - To make the filling, beat the butter until light and fluffy.
-Mix in the powdered sugar, cocoa powder, instant espresso, vanilla extract and a pinch of salt and continue beating until mixed.
+Mix in the powdered sugar, cocoa powder, instant espresso, vanilla extract and a pinch of salt and continue beating until coarse crumbs form.
 Add the brewed coffee one tablespoon at a time until you reach your desired consistency.
 I used five tablespoons for these macarons.

 - Pipe the buttercream filling onto the undecorated macaron shells and top with decorated macarons.

-- Chocolate garnish: To make the chocolate garnish, heat chocolate chips or chopped chocolate in the microwave in 15 second increments.
-Stir after every 15 seconds until the mixture is smooth.
+Melted chocolate: To make the chocolate garnish, heat chopped chocolate in the microwave in 20 second increments.
+Stir after every 20 seconds until the mixture is smooth.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.